canonical/brand-store-documentation/configuration-values.rst

 .. important::

-    It is recommended to generate keys using `hardware security modules <https://github.com/canonical/hsm-assertion-signing-reference>`_.
+    It is recommended to generate keys using hardware security modules.

 Ubuntu Pro & Support Portal Account